Ultimate Guide to Stored Product Pests

 Contaminate your food by:

-- Larvae leaving behind strands of silken webbing as they tunnel through your food
+- Larvae leave behind strands of silken webbing as they tunnel through your food

 - Females lay eggs in and around stored food